AirshipCMS/Docs/Pages.md

 (pages, or singletons..)

 ## Create / Modify Page
+(describe page-specific fields like permalink?
+I think permalink is the only one).

+### Datafields
-(describe page-specific fields.
-Link to Datafields for datafields part.)
+(brief description of Datafields.
+Link to Datafields page.)

 ## Edit Page
 (describe)